-Now under the umbrella of The Episcopal Church's Domestic Poverties Ministries, Jubilee Ministry Centers empower those who are poor and oppressed in their communities by providing direct service, such as food, shelter, and healthcare, while also advocating for human rights.
+Jubilee Ministry Centers empower those who are poor and oppressed in their communities by providing direct service, such as food, shelter, and healthcare, while also advocating for human rights and social justice.

 Charity and justice are both instrumental in alleviating poverty.
 Assistance must be offered even as we examine and root out the causes of systemic poverty.
-Charity without justice can be toxic charity because it is often given for the benefit of the giver rather than for the benefit of the one being gifted.
+Charity without justice can be toxic because it assumes an answer to a problem rather than listening to the need of the one seeking help.

-Thomas K. Tewell wrote “Root causes of injustice usually require questioning the institutions and social policies that violate the human dignity of groups of people.”
-He goes on to write that the changes required will often upset some.
-Yet, we are bound by our vows as baptized people “to strive for justice and peace among all people, and respect the dignity of every human being.”
-Human dignity is violated in every poor and oppressed person.
+We are bound by our vows as baptized people “to strive for justice and peace among all people and respect the dignity of every human being.”
+Human dignity is violated in every oppressed person.

 This diocese is ready to expand its Jubilee Ministry.
 We are called to feed the hungry but we are also equally called to address the cause of that hunger.
 The goal of Jubilee Ministry is to know the difference and to be ready to work for both to the glory and honor of God.

 Do you believe your parish or “ecumenical cluster” (Episcopal presence) is doing the ministry of joint discipleship in Christ to work with poor and oppressed people “to meet basic human needs and to build a just society"

 - The mission and ministry must be an Episcopal congregation, Episcopal cluster or an ecumenical cluster with Episcopal presence, and/or an agency with connections to The Episcopal Church.